Qepanna/goFlux/README.md

   total error of the flux calculation (`deltamethod()` from the `msm` package).
 The standard error is then divided by the flux estimate to obtain the relative standard error (%).
 This criteria is used as a warning of a potentially “bad measurement”.
-No best flux estimate is chosen based on SE.rel, but a warning will be given in the column “quality.check” saying “Check plot (SE \> 5%)”, for example.
-The default threshold is `SE.rel = 5`.
+The default threshold is `SErel = 5`.
+Like MAE and RMSE, the smallest relative standard error between `LM.se.rel` and `HM.se.rel` selects for the best flux estimate, unless they are both under the threshold.
+In that case, the non-linear flux estimate is always chosen by default.
+If `LM.se.rel` and `HM.se.rel` are larger than the threshold, a warning is given in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying “Noisy measurement (SE rel.)”.
-- **Intercept**: If the initial gas concentration (*C<sub>0</sub>*) calculated for the non-linear flux estimate is more or less than 20% of the linear regression’s intercept, then a warning is issued in the “quality.check” column saying “Intercept out of bounds (HM)”.
+- **Intercept**: If the initial gas concentration (*C<sub>0</sub>*) calculated for the flux estimates are more or less than 20% of the initial gas concentration at the start of the measurement, a warning is issued in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying “Intercept out of bounds”.
+Alternatively, one can provide boundaries for the intercept, for example:
-  Alternatively, one can provide boundaries for the intercept, for
+  `intercept.lim = c(380, 420)` for a true *C<sub>0</sub>* of 400 ppm.
-  example: `intercept.lim = c(380, 420)` for a true *C<sub>0</sub>* of
+- **Number of observations**: Minimum amount of observations accepted (`nb.obs`).
+With nowadays portable greenhouse gas analyzers, the frequency of measurement is usually one measurement per second.
-  400 ppm.
-If no limits are provided, only the non-linear regression’s intercept can be tested.
-If a limit is provided, both intercepts are tested.
+  Therefore, for a default setting of `warn.length = 60`, the chamber closure time should be approximately one minute (60 seconds).
+If the number of observations is smaller than the threshold, a warning is issued in the column “quality.check” saying “nb.obs \< 60”, for example.

 Finally, after finding the best flux estimates, one can plot the results and visually inspect the measurements using the function `flux.plot()`